 We will be there in person, by telephone, and on-line to actively listen, evaluate needs and offer support.
 Our office is a convenient, professional, and pleasant setting in which to meet with families and others needing information and guidance.
-We also connect suffering families with those who also have lost loved-ones to violent death and have come to a place where they can support and comfort others.
+We also connect those left behind with others who also have lost loved-ones to violent death and have come to a place where they can support and comfort others.
 Such connections are extremely important in promoting the process of healing.

 We aid families in dealing with the complexities of the criminal-justice process.
 We explain the process of obtaining police reports, gaining access to data, and making contact with case detectives and case workers.
 We’re a resource to families in cases where no suspect has been identified and thus they have no court advocate.
 We help form questions and make an effective complaint (if necessary).
 We know what additional services are needed and available, and exchange referrals with community organizations to meet the needs of our victims and their families.